Summary

 Sectoral & Macro Context

-The IT services sector globally is transitioning through a structural pivot, shaped by declining migration-led talent cost advantages and increasing reliance on AI and automation.
-U.S. enterprise IT budgets are expected to grow at 7–8%, while European markets remain cautious amid cost pressures.
-Emerging economies, including India and ASEAN, offer new digital-frontier opportunities.
+The IT services sector globally is transitioning through a structural pivot, shaped by AI automation and discretionary spending pauses in the West.
+U.S. enterprise IT budgets are growing modestly, while European markets remain cautious.

 Comparative Positioning Among Peers